evertheoptimist/evertheoptimist.github.io/articles/on-writing-and-exes.md

 Your platitudes are finally getting to my head.
 So, today I went to Barnes and Noble to see what kind of books are displayed.
 This is my business training affecting my personal life.
 Before you venture in a new business project, you survey the market and check out the potential competition.

 I was amazed to see a thousand diet and exercise books, a thousand cookbooks and another thousand “bimbo books”.
-By “bimbo books”, I am talking about books full of amazing words of wisdom from women with questionably developed intellect about how to act in bed to enthrall the guys, how to beat love competition, how to apply makeup just so….
+By “bimbo books”, I am talking about books full of amazing words of wisdom from women with questionably developed intellect about how to act in bed to enthrall the guys, how to beat love competition, how to apply makeup just so....
 You get the idea…

-So, I came to a tentative conclusion that there may, may, may be a small niche for a cancer book that does not revolve around a “maudlin, however heroic it may be, and heroic struggle against this mighty enemy” theme…..
+So, I came to a tentative conclusion that there may, may, may be a small niche for a cancer book that does not revolve around a “maudlin, however heroic it may be, and heroic struggle against this mighty enemy” theme.....

 Well, not that I am putting potential publishers on my speed dial.
 I am mostly writing and keeping journals because it has been enormously therapeutic for me, and it’s another way for me to turn this cancer of mine as a net positive experience.
 This is very important for me.